 The BSP has complemented the Roadmap with regulatory initiatives on FinTechs, including the following in 1H2021:

 The acceleration of FinTech in the Philippines is already under way, with digital solutions for the unbanked providing key opportunities for expansion.
 With the rise of online payment channels, cryptocurrency and digital banks, and a clear roadmap to a cashless society ahead, the Philippines looks set to improve its financial inclusion standings.

-For more insights on ASEAN’s growing FinTech industry, be sure to check out UOB’s upcoming FinTech in ASEAN report.
+For more insights on ASEAN’s growing FinTech industry, check out UOB’s FinTech in ASEAN 2021: Digital takes flight report.

 You can also get up to speed on the FinTech landscape by reading our previous reports, FinTech in ASEAN: Get Up, Reset, Go!
 (2020) and FinTech in ASEAN: From Start-up to Scale-up (2019).